About Nicole

 Anxiety

-Attachment styles (e.g., insecure attachment)
+Attachment styles (e.g., insecure, anxious, avoidant, or disorganized attachment)

 Relationships